 Take UFV Preparatory University Physics I (PHYS 083) as an equivalent course for Physics 11.
 Additional math prerequisite(s) are required.
 Please speak with a Qualifying Studies advisor to learn more about additional options.

-A Composition Placement Test (CPT) score of 48 or better is required.
-To book a CPT examination, visit Assessment Services.
-Please speak with a Qualifying Studies advisor to learn more about additional options.
+Please speak with a Qualifying Studies advisor to learn more about your options.